-To develop the gluten and make that strong network, you need to ensure it is hydrated.
-To do this, combine your flour and water and knead for around 15-20 minutes.
+To develop the gluten and make that strong network, you must ensure it is hydrated.
+To do this, combine flour and water and knead for 15-20 minutes.

 But what type of flour is best to guarantee a strong network in the dough?

-Believe it or not, because it dictates gluten development, the quality of flour is more important than you think when it comes to making pizza dough and is sometimes overlooked by pizza bakers.
+Believe it or not, because it dictates gluten development, flour quality is more important than you think when making pizza dough and is sometimes overlooked by pizza bakers.

-These are fine, Italian-milled wheat flours that have a gluten content of 10%-12%.
-Tipo 0 or Tipo 00 do vary in gluten quality however and so it’s important to do your research and shop around first.
+These are fine, Italian-milled wheat flours with a gluten content of 10%-12%.
+Tipo 0 or Tipo 00 vary in gluten quality, so it’s important to do your research and shop around first.

 A Long Fermentation Process

-This is key not only to a flavorsome dough but also to developing the great air bubbles that make up a cornicione.
+This is key to a flavorsome dough and developing the great air bubbles that make up a cornicione.